 Normally the assembler will pad the end of each output section up to its alignment boundary.
 But this can waste space, which can be significant on memory constrained targets.
-So the '--no-pad-sections' option will disable this behaviour.
+So the --no-pad-sections option will disable this behaviour.

-2.12 Name the Object File: '-o'
+2.12 Name the Object File: -o

 There is always one object file output when you run as.
-By default it has the name 'a.out' (or 'b.out', for Intel 960 targets only).
+By default it has the name a.out.
 You use this option (which takes exactly one filename) to give the object file a different name.